Thomas-16/WordleBot/README.md

 # WordleBot
-A wordle bot written in C# and Unity
+A wordle bot written in C# and Unity using Sebastian Lague's information theory approach.